10 April 2003 from the USS

 Joe Sez:

-Finally got out of the fly-infested, smelly, hot and generally offensive little
+Finally got out of the fly-infested, smelly, hot and generally

 port town of Umm Qasr.